Budibase/website/content/blog/inside-it/in-house-software-development.md

 Another key challenge is finding the right people.
 The global shortage of skilled software developers is well documented.
 The proportion of open development roles that go unfilled is growing by the year.

 So, it can take months or even years to recruit talent - if you ever manage to do so.
-Plus you can incur extra costs, including working with recruiters, who are themselves high-skill professionals.
+Plus you can incur extra costs, including working with recruiters, who are themselves high-skill professionals - or managing teams across time zones.

 ![Developer Shortage](https://res.cloudinary.com/daog6scxm/image/upload/v1667827259/cms/Developer_Shortage_https___www.globenewswire.com_en_news-release_2022_02_10_2382917_0_en_New-Reveal-Survey-Finds-Skilled-Developer-Shortage-Among-Top-Challenges-for-2022.html_hxinkm.webp "Developer Shortage")